 A girl pointed to herself and said, “Janice, Nadia, and Kim.
-Hey, I just realized something, there are two Kim’s!
+Hey, I just realized something; there are two Kims!
 We will have to invent a nickname for both of you.
-This is going to fun.
+This evening is going to be a blast.
 See you.”

 Kim rolled her eyes and replied, “Only the hottest actress, songwriter, and fashion model Hollywood has ever seen!”

-Calvin interrupted, “Alright, enough.
+Calvin interrupted, “All right, enough.
 Let’s try to get through this meal without a fashion lecture.”